 Students seeking admission to the Graphic Design Concentration must, upon completion of ART 231, 235 and 349, submit a portfolio; no further Graphic Design Courses may be taken until accepted into the Concentration.
 Admission is limited.
-Students who fail to be accepted are welcome to reapply the following semester.
+Students who fail to be accepted are welcome to reapply the following spring.

 In addition to the general curricula, the candidate for the B.F.A. degree must complete the following requirements:

 1. Sign B.F.A. degree with advisor in the Graphic Design concentration.

 2. Exhibit a cohesive thesis body of creative work and all responsibilities that are included in the exhibition.

 3. Submit a final portfolio to the Art Department including a resume, artist's statement, visual documentation of thesis work, visual documentation list, and other supporting materials.

 |ART 117||Intro to Contemporary Issues in Art 3(3-0)|

 |ART 283||Intro to Western Art, Part I 3(3-0)|